 With nothing more than sore feet, and a chain of emails to protest, I convinced my welcome party to check for my name again.
 Success.
-One stamped boarding pass later and I waltzed through the doors of one of the best airline lounges in the world – Cathay Pacific’s The Pier First Class Lounge.
+One stamped boarding pass later and I waltzed through the doors of one of the best airline lounges in the world – Cathay Pacific The Pier First Class Lounge.

-Finding The Pier on the map, is far easier than finding the inconspicuous escalators alongside gate 63 that lead down to the entrance.
+Finding Cathay Pacific The Pier on the map is far easier than finding the inconspicuous escalators alongside gate 63 that lead down to the entrance.
 I was so adamant I was in the wrong place I almost turned back.
 As I said, between The Wing and The Pier, which have both separate First and Business Class lounges (The Pier’s Business Class lounge is currently under construction) plus The Bridge, The Cabin and The Arrival, or admittance to the excellent Qantas Business Lounge, there’s a lot to choose from for One World Business Class travellers in Hong Kong.

 I kicked things off in style, standing under a huge rain shower head, covering myself in Aesop amenities as the cool stone tiles worked their placebo style magic to help me relax.
-The suites are beautifully presented, and as you can see in the image below, you’re no more than an arms length from Aesop anything, at anytime.
+The suites are beautifully presented, and as you can see in the image below, you’re no more than an arm’s length from Aesop anything, at any time.

 Following my rejuvenation I entered the lounge and took my pick of the 231 seats, opting for one of the large leather armchairs.
 I plugged my devices into the ports concealed in the draw of the accompanying side table, left my bag and went to explore.